Who We Are

-Increase the percentage of Michigan residents with high-quality degrees or credentials to 60% by the year 2025.
+Increase the percentage of Michigan residents with degrees or postsecondary certificates to 60 percent by the year 2025.

-Before joining MCAN as its founding executive director in 2010, Brandy served in the Governor's Office as College Access Coordinator.
+Before joining MCAN as its founding executive director in 2010, Brandy served in the Governor's Office as college access coordinator.
 In this capacity, she coordinated the state's college access and success agenda and advised Governor Granholm on postsecondary education policy issues.
 Brandy hails from Phoenix, Arizona and attained a Bachelor of Science degree in political science with a concentration in public policy advocacy from Arizona State University.
-Upon graduation, she served as a Teach for America corps member and taught 3rd grade in a low-income neighborhood in Las Vegas, NV.
-Brandy relocated to Michigan in 2007 and received a Master's Degree in Public Policy from the Gerald R. Ford School of Public Policy at the University of Michigan.
+Upon graduation, she served as a Teach for America corps member and taught third grade in a low-income neighborhood in Las Vegas, Nevada.
+Brandy relocated to Michigan in 2007 and received a Master's degree in public policy from the Gerald R. Ford School of Public Policy at the University of Michigan.
 More recently, Brandy was named the 2013 Michigan Champion for Children by the Michigan Association of School Administrators and in 2014 she received the National College Access Network's Executive Leader of Excellence Award.
 Follow @MCANBrandy on Twitter!